IAIK/merkle-tree/README.md

 ## 1. Introduction

-The Merkle Tree Library is, as the name suggests, a library implementing a binary Merkle (hash) tree[1].
-The library was initially developed for use with the Secure Block Device[2].
-As such it has the following properties:
+The Merkle Tree Library is, as the name suggests, a library implementing a binary [Merkle (hash) tree] (https://en.wikipedia.org/wiki/Merkle_tree).
+The library was initially developed for use with the [Secure Block Device] (http://andix.iaik.tugraz.at/sbd/).
+As such it has the following
+properties:

 * Binary hash tree using SHA-256 as hash algorithm
 * Supports variable size data stores